Courts (retailer)

-Courts is a furniture and electronics retailing brand used by stores in the Caribbean, the United States and Asia.
-Courts was founded in 1850 in the United Kingdom, and at its peak, Courts had 350 stores worldwide, of which one hundred were in the United Kingdom.
+Courts is a furniture and electronics retailer, founded by William Henry Court in Canterbury, England in 1850.

+In 1959, Courts opened its first store in Jamaica, and subsequently grew across the Caribbean.
+In 2004, Courts plc went into administration in the United Kingdom.
+Its Caribbean operations and defunct UK trademarks were later acquired by Unicomer Group in 2006, who now operate the Courts brand across 13 countries.

 History

 Courts was founded in 1850, by William Henry Court, with a single store in Canterbury, England.
 In 1945, the company was sold to the Cohen brothers, who began to expand the business.
 Hire purchase terms were offered from 1946.
 Courts was listed on London Stock Exchange in 1959.
 By this stage, Courts had thirty four retail stores in the United Kingdom.

 In 1959, Courts expanded into the Caribbean, and opened its first store in Kingston, Jamaica.
 By 1965, a further store was opened in Barbados, and the product range was diversified to include electricals.
 Courts Jamaica listed on the Jamaica Stock Exchange in 1969.
 In 1978, Courts Barbados listed on the Barbados Stock Exchange.

-Courts expanded into Fiji and Singapore in 1971.

-Administration in the United Kingdom

-In December 2001, after Courts breached a number of its banking covenants, the company's banks appointed PwC to safeguard their debts.
+In December 2001, after Courts plc breached a number of its banking covenants, the company's banks appointed PwC to safeguard their debts.

 On Monday 29 November 2004, shares in Courts plc were suspended at 13.5p and the company went into administration, with debts of £280 million.
 PwC earned record fees for both pre administration and post administration work.
 The reasons given for entering administration were a fall in sales in the country, combined with the financial cost of the damage caused by Hurricane Ivan to the company's Caribbean arm.

 The administration caused public controversy, because the sudden store closures had seen a number of outlets almost besieged and in some cases damaged by angry customers and left thousands of customers out of pocket, without the furniture they had ordered and deposits they had paid.
-SB Capital, owners of Furnitureland, acquired the largest number of branches.
+SB Capital, owners of Furnitureland, acquired the largest number of former UK branches.

-All stores in the United Kingdom were closed, and overseas subsidiaries were sold.
-Courts plc was dissolved as a company.
+All stores in the United Kingdom were closed, and overseas subsidiaries were sold, with most going to Unicomer Group.
+Courts plc in the UK was eventually dissolved as a company.